If you want to look the part, leather motorcycle jackets are the way forward.

 Seriously impressive jacket, not super expensive

 Made from a hard-wearing cowhide outer layer a nano feel internal liner with silver ion treatment for added comfort; this leather jacket is one of our favourites.
 Including an S1 bi-elastic fabric for enhanced flexibility and an adjustable waist, you can achieve a great fit while still having room to move when you need to.
 The safety features of this jacket are up there with the best and include external aluminium shoulder impact armour, CE certified shoulder and elbow protection with the option to add G1 or G2 back inserts and a double chest protector leaving you fully protected.
-The Racing 3 has plenty of zipped pockets for small items and specialist air vents on the chest and back to prevent overheating.
-Available in sizes S to 5XL.
+The Racing 4 has plenty of zipped pockets for small items and specialist air vents on the chest and back to prevent overheating.
+You can really notice the Dainese quality when compared to similar brands.
+It costs a bit but it will last a life time.

 I appreciate this isn’t so cheap that you don’t have to think about it – but the problem with buying sub-£150 leather jackets is that often they’re not well made, often with lesser quality zips and stitching.
 They don’t have decent armour and they are bulky, heavy or just uncomfortable.

-This RST GT leather jacket retails for £249.99 but you can get it for around £180 through the link above.
+This RST Sabre CE jacket retails for £279.99 but you can get it for around £260 through the link above.
 It’s a lot of jacket for the money.

 At the ridiculously expensive end of the scale are leather jackets that feature airbags.
 These can cost upwards of £1300 which is a serious amount of cash.
 My first motorbike cost less than that!

 Aside from the jackets that come supplied with an airbag, you’re looking at over £500 for a top-end bit of kit.
 Yes, that’s a lot of money but the difference in materials used, the workmanship, the weight and features are all far superior to a cheaper jacket.